 The Benefits of Mediation

-There are several benefits to using the mediation services offered by the Tribunal including:
+Using the mediation services offered by the Tribunal:

-- Mediation involves the intervention of a mediator, a neutral third-party to assist in resolving a dispute.
+- involves the intervention of a mediator, a neutral third-party, to assist in resolving a dispute

-- Mediation allows parties to reach an amicable settlement and achieve ultimate resolutions in a way that is not possible to be achieved at hearings.
+- allows parties to reach an amicable settlement and achieve ultimate resolutions in a way that is not possible to be achieved at hearings

-- Mediation of issues leads to reduced hearing times and faster resolution of disputes.
+- leads to reduced hearing times and faster resolution of disputes

-- Mediation is typically less costly than arbitration.
+- is typically less costly than a hearing on the merits

-You are required to submit your request for mediation in writing to the Tribunal or you may contact the assigned Case Coordinator.
-The Ontario Land Tribunal will conduct a Mediation Assessment to determine if the issue or matter is suitable for mediation.
+You are required to submit your request for mediation in writing to the Tribunal, through the assigned Case Coordinator.
+The Tribunal will conduct a Mediation Assessment to determine if the issue or matter is suitable for mediation.

 Mediation for Expropriation Matters

-If you would like to ask the OLT to hold a mediation, please fill out our Request for Negotiation Form.
-There is no cost to hear your matter at the OLT.
+If you would like to ask the OLT to hold a mediation, please fill out our Expropriation Mediation Request Form.
+There is no additional fee for a request of mediation at the OLT.

-Please ensure that you also send a copy to the other party (the authority or the owner) on the same day as filing.
+Please ensure that you also send a copy to the other party (the expropriating authority or the owner) on the same day as filing.

 Scheduling your Mediation